-Members of the public also have a right to request amendment to their personal information on record with Council if they believe this personal information is inaccurate, misleading, out of date or incomplete.
-If you believe Council hold personal information of yours which may be inaccurate, misleading, out of date or incomplete, you can complete the form the below.
+Members of the public have a right to request amendment to their personal information on record with Council if they believe this personal information is inaccurate, misleading, out of date or incomplete.
+If you believe Council hold personal information of yours which may be inaccurate, misleading, out of date or incomplete, you should complete the Information Privacy Personal Information Amendment Application Form.

 Scenic Rim Regional Council

 PO Box 25, Beaudesert, QLD 4285

 F: 07 5540 5103

 Right to Information Fees and Charges, Timeframes and Review Rights

 Application fees are set by the State Government in Section 4 of the Right to Information Regulation 2009 and increase annually on 1 July.
 The Right to Information Regulation 2009 can be accessed HERE

 Processing fees are set by the State Government inSection 5 of the Right to Information Regulation 2009 and increase annually on 1 July.
 The Right to Information Regulation 2009 can be accessed HERE